By: Dave Dlugos, Product Marketing Leader, Temperature Products on July 26th, 2021

 Utilizing the appropriate sensor configuration for your application will promote product longevity, optimize sensor performance and, most importantly, protect the equipment operators.

 Dave Dlugos has a BSEE degree and 40 years of experience in the measurement industry performing design engineering and product management.
-He has earned 4 U.S. patents and joined Ashcroft in 2007, currently as the Global Product Leader for Temperature products.
+He has earned 4 U.S. patents and joined Ashcroft in 2007, currently as the Product Marketing Leader for Temperature products.
 He is a senior member of the International Society of Automation (ISA ), currently ISA District 1, Vice President and a Past President of the CT Valley ISA Section.